hackingmaterials/atomate/README.rst

 * Cori - 32 tasks per node
 * Matgen - 16 tasks per node

-Thus, a good starting point is to set NCORE=4 for all machines, with Cori (perhaps) bumped to NCORES=8.
+Thus, a good starting point is to set NCORE=4 for Matgen/Edison and NCORE=8 for Cori.
+Reduce NCORE if you want to try to increase speed at the risk of having lower memory available per orbital.

 ====
 FAQS